 Accept that there are some things that we don’t understand and don’t have neat answers for – but don’t be defensive about it!
 This is true for everyone, even that confident Jehovah’s Witness on your doorstep.

-Just because you are a Christian doesn’t instantly make you an expert theologian.
-Over-claiming is a great temptation in these discussions, claiming to know and understand more than you do, perhaps even more than could possibly be known.
-You should know the simple stuff, the basics mentioned above, but we are all learning all the time.
-Remember, the main things are the plain things and the plain things are the main things.
+Being a Christian doesn’t instantly make you an expert theologian.
+You should know the fundamentals, the basics mentioned above, but we are all learning all the time.
 You will not lose face if you admit you don’t know, as long as you keep your promise to find out.
 It also gives you an opportunity to get together with the person at a later date, when circumstances may be more conducive to talking and you are better prepared.

-Keep one or two leaflets in your pocket that you are familiar with and comfortable with.
-Often a tract can explain things better than you can.
-Think of the sort of people that you usually associate with and find something which will be relevant to them.
+Keep one or two leaflets on your hall table, in your pocket, literature that you are familiar and comfortable with.
+Often tracts can explain things better than you can.
+Think of the sort of people that you usually associate with and find something that will be relevant to them.
 When you get into a discussion you can finish by giving them a leaflet – which gives them something to go away and think about, and gives you an opportunity for a further conversation when you ask them what they thought of it.

 There are some cult-specific tracts available on the Reachout website.
 I would also encourage you to get to know and use your local Christian bookshop, where there will be more general literature.
-You may even be ambitious and make your own tract of your testimony.
+You may even be ambitious and make a tract of your testimony.
 It doesn’t have to be fancy, it could be hand-written and photocopied.
 This is personal and people will read it out of curiosity.
-What God has done in your life is very powerful, and personal testimony is a very effective tool for encouraging people to investigate further the claims of the Christian faith.
+What God has done in your life is very powerful, and personal testimony is a very effective tool for encouraging people to investigate further the Christian faith.